eudoxia0/eudoxia0.github.io/article/_posts/2025-10-05-hashcards-plain-text-spaced-repetition.md

 This opens a web interface on `localhost:8000`, where you can review the flashcards.
-Your performance and review history is stored in an [SQLite] database in the same directory as the cards, cards are content-addressed, that is, identified by the hash of their text.
+Your performance and review history is stored in an [SQLite] database in the same directory as the cards.
+Cards are content-addressed, that is, identified by the hash of their text.

 This central design decision yields many benefits: you can edit your flashcards